selwynpolit/d9book/book/forms.md

 Magic!

-`ajaxUpdateActionsForm()` cleverly enables the Go button when there is a node stored in the form, otherwise it is disabled (from buildForm()).
+`ajaxUpdateActionsForm()` cleverly enables the Go button when there is a node stored in the form, otherwise, it is disabled (from buildForm()).
 It actually just replaces the whole element with an enabled version:

 ```php